sbmeteturkay/Deterministic-Roulette/README.md

 - **I — Interface Segregation**:
   Shared interfaces are lean and specific to features (e.g., area selection or chip usage), preventing bloated abstractions.

+  ## ⚠️ Known Issues & Future Improvements

+- **Dependency Injection Framework**:
+  Currently, dependencies are manually instantiated in `GameManager` and registered via `ServiceLocator`.
+  A dedicated dependency injection framework (e.g., Zenject) could improve scalability and testability.

+- **UI Implementation**:
+  The current bet placement interface relies on **OnGUI**, which is not optimal for production use.
+  Replacing it with 3D models or Unity's modern UI (uGUI / UI Toolkit) would improve visuals and usability.

+- **Mobile Performance**:
+  Optimizations (e.g., object pooling, reduced draw calls, LOD for 3D models) could be applied to improve performance on low-end mobile devices.

+- **Scene Design & Layout**:
+  Current scene composition could be enhanced with improved lighting, optimized asset usage, and clearer visual hierarchy.

+- **Multi-Scene Setup**:
+  Implementing a multi-layer scene architecture (e.g., separating UI, core gameplay, and environment into additive scenes)
+  would improve organization, enable faster iteration, and make it easier to load/unload features dynamically.

 - **D — Dependency Inversion**:
   High-level modules depend on abstractions (interfaces in `Shared/`), not concrete implementations.